 With a name like Reine Claude de Bavay gage plum, this fruit sounds like it only graces the table of aristocrats.
-But in Europe, the Reine Claude de Bayay is the type of plum most frequently seen in supermarkets.
+In Europe though, the Reine Claude de Bavay is the type of plum most frequently seen in supermarkets.
 The Reine Claude de Bavay tree produces classic, sweet greengage plums and lots of them.
-Read on for more information on gage plums, especially the gage ‘Reine Claude de Bayay.’
+Read on for more information on gage plums, especially the gage ‘Reine Claude de Bavay.’

 Greengage plums are green during most of their life on the tree, and green or yellow-green when ripe.
 To develop the exceptional sweetness expected on greengage plums, you have to allow them to ripen on the tree in full sun.
-This is very true of Reine Claude de Bayay gages.
-Essentially, the more sun that Reine Claude de Bayay trees get, the more delicious the crop.
+This is very true of Reine Claude de Bavay gages.
+Essentially, the more sun that Reine Claude de Bavay trees get, the more delicious the crop.

-It’s also important to grow Reine Claude de Bayay plum trees in rich soil.
+It’s also important to grow Reine Claude de Bavay plum trees in rich soil.
 Take the time to mix in composted manure or other organic compost before you even dig the planting hole.

-Gage ‘Reine Claude de Bayay’ is a plum tree that flowers in spring and matures in fall.
+Gage ‘Reine Claude de Bavay’ is a plum tree that flowers in spring and matures in fall.
 Expect blossoms in April and harvest in September.
-While the Reine Claude de Bayay tree can tolerate cold winters, it does better in temperate climates.
-The warmer and sunnier the growing season, the more delicious the Reine Claude de Bayay plums will be.
+While the Reine Claude de Bavay tree can tolerate cold winters, it does better in temperate climates.
+The warmer and sunnier the growing season, the more delicious the Reine Claude de Bavay plums will be.